danykoud/babes_names/README.md

 + Javascript

-**home**   dynamic table with the that  displays the input of the user
+**home**   dynamic table that  displays the input of the user

 ![](static/Resources/project_2_gift.gif)

-**Map&graph**   displays the most popular babies names since 1980 and a leflet geomap that shows names by state and year since 1980.
+**Map&graph**   displays the most popular babies' names since 1980 and a leflet geomap that shows names by state and year since 1980.

 ![](static/Resources/project_2_gift_3.gif)